 A blood vessel carrying blood with oxygen and nutrients from the heart to the entire body.

-Procedure wherein a catheter with a grinding device is used to clear away plaque blocking an artery.
+Procedure wherein a catheter with a device is used to clear away plaque blocking an artery.

-One of two upper chambers in the heart, which receive blood needing oxygen replenishment through the right ventricle to the lungs, or oxygenated blood from the lungs through the left ventricle, to the rest of the body via the arteries.
+One of two upper chambers in the heart that receive blood.
+The right atria receives deoxygenated blood from the body and sends it through to the right ventricle and out to the lungs.
+The left ventricle receives oxygenated blood from the lungs sending it to the left ventricle then out through the aorta to the body.

-Procedure wherein a catheter with a balloon at its tip is inserted into a blocked or narrowed artery; the balloon is expanded to widen the artery, increasing blood flow; the catheter is then removed.
+Procedure wherein a catheter with a balloon at its tip is inserted into a blocked or narrowed artery.
+The balloon is expanded to widen the artery, increasing blood flow, and the catheter is then removed.